NikeetPandit/GRACE-Gravity-Space-Mission-Toolkit/README.md

 # GRACE Gravity Space Missions Toolkit

-This is a toolbox for processing GRACE and GRACE-FO mission level-1 mission measurements.
+This is a toolbox for processing GRACE (Gravity Recovery and Climate Experiment) and GRACE-FO mission level-1 data products.

 1. This work puts the GRACE missions in a "gradiometer-mode" to estimate the gravity gradient of the Earth directly from measurements through a series of spatiotemporal transformations.
 2. The software here can be used for other research work on the level-1 data.